shapiroj18/shapiroj18.github.io/README.md

 * Add [flow-field](https://github.com/romellogoodman/flow-field.js)
 * Add a 404 page
 * Add fallback page for dynamic routes that don't have scratch content
+* Add instructions to this readme - should include how to add a new project and scratch doc